teomoreno/GetDataProject/CodeBook.md

 Merge training and test data frames to create a new merged object.

-merged: data frame, variables, observations.
+merged: 10299 observations and 563 variables including 2 qualitative for activity and participant number and 561 quantitative for measurements.

 Step 02

 Extract observations for the mean and the standard deviation variables to create a new subset object.

-merged_subset: data frame, variables, observations
+merged_subset: data frame, 10299 observations and 68 variables including 2 qualitative for activity and participant number and 66 quantitative for mean and standard deviation measurements.

 Step 03